School Based Intervention Team

 - If no substantial improvement has been made, refer to SBIT.

 This is the trickiest part of the process, as it demands time and resources, both of which are difficult to find.
 However, if the interventions are well planned, they do not have to be overly time-intensive.
 There are three key factors in creating an effective intervention: 1) It must address the specific issue/difficulty of the student (for example, if we believe that the student has a problem with writing fluency, the intervention must relate to writing fluency).
 2) It must be done on a regular basis (i.e. once or twice a week) and be implemented the same way each time (i.e. same amount of time, same instructions, etc.).
 3) We must be able to measure the impact of the intervention.
-This is done through progress monitoring, which usually involves having the student complete a very brief monitoring tool that is administered by the teacher, interventionist, or other qualified SBIT member.
+This is done through progress monitoring, which usually involves having the student complete a very brief monitoring tool that is administered by the school psychologist or other qualified SBIT member.
+This process is often called Response to Intervention (RTI).

-If, after an initial SBIT meeting, it is determined that the student is not appropriate for follow-up with the SBIT team, the student and parents will work with the counselor and teachers to find appropriate support.
+If, after an initial SBIT meeting, it is determined that the student is not appropriate for follow-up with the SBIT team, the student and parents will work with the counselor, teachers, and/or other resources to find appropriate support.
 In this case, SBIT can act as a brainstorming team to consider different resources for the student.

 If it is decided that the student is appropriate for SBIT, a number of outcomes are possible depending on the information available.
 If there is enough data to support an evaluation for Special Education, that can be recommended immediately.
 In most cases, the SBIT team will develop a Specific Learning Plan for the student, which would include a specific intervention or interventions and progress monitoring.
 In these cases, the SBIT team would reconvene at a designated time to look at the student progress and decide if the interventions are meeting the students' needs or if further testing is necessary.